 If you're happy, let them know it — Don't forget to tip your your bartender, tour guide or trip operator if you enjoyed yourself.
 Gratuities are appreciated and typically aren't included in the price they charge you.

-Trips start at 7:30pm or so.
-Reservations are not required.
+Trips start at 7:00pm or so.
+Reservations are not required but suggested.

 The phone number for Fondo de Cristal (used to be called Cancel Boats) is 787-899-5891

 There are also other companies that have smaller boat biobay tours or even kayak biobay tours